 Rugby Farm understands the importance in taking action now in an attempt to protect the environment and its resources for future generations, particularly with major challenges such as climate change.

 Rugby Farm has played a major role in the innovation and advancement of horticultural technologies, with the need to continuously adapt to current and future challenges the key to Rugby Farm’s success.
-They are constantly implementing new and beneficial ways of farming such as drip irrigation, modified farming equipment and practices, cover crops and certified compost applications to assist in soil nutrition and health.
+We are constantly implementing new and beneficial ways of farming such as drip irrigation, modified farming equipment and practices, cover crops and certified compost applications to assist in soil nutrition and health.

-The use of multiple control methods as part of their integrated pest management (IPM) and integrated weed management (IWM) strategies is an indication of Rugby Farm’s strong environmental focus and their commitment to the principles of sustainable production.
+The use of multiple control methods as part of their integrated pest management (IPM) and integrated weed management (IWM) strategies is an indication of Rugby Farm’s strong environmental focus and our commitment to the principles of sustainable production.

 These include an integrated and organised approach using biological (beneficial bugs), physical, chemical and cultural farming practices:

 Strict biosecurity measures are applied ensuring farms remain clean of weed seed and preventing the spread of pests and diseases between farms.
 The latest technologies in weed and pest management are implemented including drones (UAVs) and automated weed removers such as the Ladybug (Sydney University).